-4.3 In particular the Governing Body ensures that:
+- 5.3 In particular the Governing Body ensures that: - Our Governors/Trustees will be subjected to an enhanced DBS check and 'Section 128' check. - All governors and trustees receive appropriate safeguarding and child protection (including online to include responsibilities and expectations around filtering and monitoring) training at induction.
+This training equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training is updated at least annually. - Safeguarding and child protection policy and procedures are in place and reviewed annually - Obligations under the Human Rights Act 1998 21, the Equality Act 201022, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements are maintained and any breaches are tackled appropriately.

-- Safeguarding and child protection policy and procedures are in place and reviewed annually - Safe recruitment procedures are in place and reviewed annually - All staff (paid and unpaid) have an up to date enhanced Disclosure and Barring service (DBS) certificate.
-All those carrying out teaching roles will require an additional check to ensure they are not prohibited from teaching. - DBS certificates will be in place for all serving governors and newly appointed governors within 21 days of their appointment - A Single Central register is monitored to ensure it meets statutory requirements - Position of trust procedures are in place and reviewed annually - A DSP who is a senior member of school leadership team is appointed and notify the LA of any changes in personnel to this role - There is a dedicated teacher for Looked after Children who have been appropriately trained.
-This staff member has a key role in promoting the educational achievement of Looked after Children and engaging with the DSP. - A member of the Governing Body (the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Head Teacher - Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities - That they receive an annual report from the DSP regarding safeguarding/child protection work including details of early help involvement and the lead professional role which has been undertaken in the year which is shared with the LA or other appropriate body. - Deficiencies or weaknesses in safeguarding arrangements are remedied without delay, liaising with relevant bodies for support as required - The governors support the Designated Member of Staff for Child Protection in carrying out his/her responsibilities as outlined in 'Keeping Children Safe in Education', (September 2020) and role in Job Description.
+Safe recruitment procedures (including consideration for an online search on any shortlisted candidates which they will be informed about), are in place and reviewed annually

+- All staff (paid and unpaid) have an up to date enhanced Disclosure and Barring service (DBS) certificate.
+All those carrying out teaching roles will require an additional check to ensure they are not prohibited from teaching. - Ongoing vigilance beyond the recruitment process to ensure safety and welfare of children is embedded in all of our processes and procedures to ensure deterrent and prevention of abuse, challenges inappropriate behaviour.

+- A Single Central register (SCR) is monitored to ensure it meets statutory requirements (Please see our Recruitment Policy).
+All staff leavers will be deleted from our current SCR - Position of trust procedures are in place (included the management of low level concerns) and reviewed annually - A DSL who is a senior member of school leadership team is appointed and notify the LA of any changes in personnel to this role - The governors support the Designated Safeguarding Lead in carrying out his/her responsibilities as outlined in 'Keeping Children Safe in Education', (September 2023) and role in Job Description. - There is a dedicated teacher for Children in Care who have been appropriately trained.
+This staff member has a key role in promoting the educational achievement of Looked after Children and engaging with the DSL. - A member of the Governing Body (usually the Chair) is nominated to be responsible in the event of an allegation of abuse being made against the Head Teacher - That robust policies and procedures are in place, implemented and monitored. - Relevant safeguarding/child protection training is accessed by all school staff/volunteers according to their role and responsibilities (including online safety which, amongst other things include and understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring).

+Consider the number and age range of the pupils, those who are potentially at greater risk of harm and how often they access IT systems along with the proportionality of costs versus safeguarding risk.
+Ensure that school adhere to the DfE Guidance - Meeting digital and technology standards in schools and colleges - Filtering and monitoring standards for schools and colleges - Guidance - GOV.UK (www.gov.uk).
+Monitoring and reviewing with IT staff to determine how best to support school to meet the standards.

+- That they receive an annual report from the DSL regarding safeguarding/child protection work including details of early help involvement and the lead professional role which has been undertaken in the year which is shared with the LA or other appropriate body. - Deficiencies or weaknesses in safeguarding arrangements are remedied without delay, liaising with relevant bodies for support as required

-5. School Procedures - Staff Responsibilities
+6. School Procedures - Staff Responsibilities